Harriet Bennett Strandberg

 The naturalist William Beebe was her cousin, and had influence on her appreciation of science and nature along with technical art; as did her father Harry Bennett who graduated from Princeton University and worked as civil engineer and as forester for paper industry.

-In 1947 Harriet married the scientist Malcom W. P. Strandberg, who became a physics professor at MIT.
+In 1947 she married the scientist Malcom W. P. Strandberg, who became a physics professor at MIT.

 She was influenced by woodcut engraver and friend Elfriede Abbe, and also followed other artists such as Clare Leighton in the 1930s.

-Her mother Elizabeth Chandler Clark, and grandmother Abby Rogers Clark, both had an impact on Harriet's appreciation of the arts.
+Her mother Elizabeth Chandler Clark, and grandmother Abby Rogers Clark, both had an impact on Strandberg's appreciation of the arts.